About

 Each week a stunned Matthew was given tickets, money and a surprise travel assignment – anything from spending a week in a French nudist camp to making a six-days-and-nights coach journey to Athens and back (with only a half-hour break in Athens).

 He also presented on Wogan; Open Air; This Morning; Well Worth A Visit… And (his Alan Partridge moment) an Anglia TV quiz show - for sixth formers.
-He then brought up two sons alone, wrote books and articles about their travels (and their travails) and ran prison Fathers Workshops.
+He then brought up two sons alone, wrote books and articles about their travels (and travails) and ran prison Fathers Workshops.

 His first session was Speaking Romeo and Juliet in Wormwood Scrubs.
 Afterwards, when one man said, "Cheers guv - you really got me out of myself" and another said, "Fair play to you mate - you got us through this s**t.
 Respect!" he knew he wanted to do more prison work.

 He spent ten years in Scrubs and started doing voicework with other non-thespians – ex-prisoners, police officers, Women’s Institute members...
+Recently, he's also done community voice work with organisations such as Breaking Barriers and The Longford Trust.

 School work includes a presentation about Language and Social Media for the London Oratory; a talk to Dulwich College about Teaching Shakespeare to Prisoners; and Speaking Shakespeare workshops for King’s Worcester and Lycée Charles de Gaulle.

-Matthew's recent talks include a luncheon speech (Budget Travel, Borrowed Grannies, Tax-Free Cash from Yours Kids AND Shopping for Free In Supermarkets) for Cancer Research; and a speech to the London Borough of Hammersmith and Fulham’s Legal Department on Teaching Public Speaking to Prisoners.
+Recent talks include a luncheon speech (Budget Travel, Borrowed Grannies, Tax-Free Cash from Yours Kids AND Shopping for Free In Supermarkets) for Cancer Research; and a speech to the London Borough of Hammersmith and Fulham’s Legal Department on Teaching Public Speaking to Prisoners.

 Last year he was keynote speaker at the Brilliant Communicators conference in London.
 His speech, How Shakespeare Can Improve Your Public Speaking, was delivered to an audience of speechwriters for public figures such as the US Ambassador to London, the Archbishop of Canterbury, and a former Swedish prime minister.